 Headmaster: Rev. Robert Ingram

-Dean of Students: Dr. Mike Beates
+Chaplain and Director of Student Formation: Dr. Mike Beates

-Director of Early Childhood: Mrs. Heidi Heinch
+Director of Early Childhood: Mrs. Heidi Heinsch

-Director of Admission: Mrs. Brooke Holt
+Director of Admission: Mrs. Tam Costar

 Director of Advancement: Mrs. Katie Deatherage